hassothea/gradientcobra/README.rst

 Documentation and Examples
 --------------------------

-For more information and how to use the package, read `gradientcobra <https://hassothea.github.io/files/CodesPhD/gradientcobra_doc.html>`__.
+For more information and how to use the package, read `gradientcobra documentation <https://hassothea.github.io/files/CodesPhD/gradientcobra_doc.html>`__.

 Read also: